gertlind/Domoticz-Lua/README.md

 # Domoticz-Lua
-Lua scripts for use with Domoticz
+Lua scripts for use with Domoticz.

+Domoticz is a homeautomation system. http://www.domoticz.com.